sebastiangreger/kirby3-commentions/README.md

 ## Credits

-Special thanks to [Fabian Michael](https://fabianmichael.de) for invaluable contributions; in particular the code for returning commentions as Structure objects, and the Panel section redesign!
+Special thanks to [Fabian Michael](https://fabianmichael.de) for invaluable contributions; in particular the code for returning commentions as Structure objects, along with the intial Panel section redesign and its development!

 Inspiration and code snippets from: